 What’s so appealing about stacked wedding rings?

 Many brides like the idea of wearing two wedding rings around their engagement ring for symmetry.
 To others, the symbolism of the engagement ring being ‘sealed in’ with two bands is appealing.
-Sometimes it’s simply a question of wanting more sparkle.
-Many women are also given gift rings during the course of their marriage to mark big occasions like anniversaries or the birth of a baby – in these cases stacked rings are a reminder of cherished moments.
+However, sometimes it’s simply a question of wanting more sparkle.
+Many women are also given gift rings during the course of their marriage to mark big occasions like anniversaries or the birth of a baby.
+In these cases, stacked rings are a reminder of cherished moments.

 How to choose and match the rings